 Slowly stream in the melted butter next add half of the greek yogurt and whisk just until combined.
 Then add in the second half of the greek yogurt whisking just to combine.

-Add frozen berries to dry ingredients and gently toss just to combine.
+Next add the blueberries to dry ingredients and gently toss just till covered.

 Add greek yogurt mixture to the dry mixture and fold with rubber spatula until batter comes together and berries are evenly distributed, careful not to over mix the batter.

-Drop batter into greased muffin tin.
-(Or you can use muffin liners using a spoon or a cookie scoop.
+Drop batter into greased muffin tin, or you can use muffin liners using a spoon or a cookie scoop.

 Let sit in the pan for 5 minutes than move to a cooling rack.